FreezeSoul/Security-Patterns-in-Practice-zh/docs/ch8.md

 Figure 8.4 shows the class diagram of the CONTROLLED EXECUTION DOMAIN pattern.
 This model combines the AUTHORIZATION (page 74), EXECUTION DOMAIN (page 149) and REIFIED REFERENCE MONITOR (page 100) patterns to let processes operate in an environment with controlled actions based on the rights of their invoker.

-Figure 8.4: Class diagram for the CONTROLLED EXECUTION DOMAIN pattern
+<Figures figure="8-4">Class diagram for the CONTROLLED EXECUTION DOMAIN pattern</Figures>

 Process execution follows the EXECUTION DOMAIN pattern (page 149): as a process executes it creates one or more Domains.
 Domains can be recursively composed.
 The descriptors used in the process’ domains are a subset of the Authorizations that the subject has for some ProtectionObjects (defined by an instance of the AUTHORIZATION pattern).
 ProtectionObject is a superclass of the abstract Resource class, and ConcreteResource defines a specific resource.
 Process’ requests go through a ReferenceMonitor that can check the domain descriptors for compliance.

 Figure 8.5 (page 154) shows a sequence diagram showing the use of a right after entering a domain.
 Here x denotes a segment requested by the Process.
 An instance of the Reference Monitor pattern controls the process requests.
 This diagram assumes that the descriptors of the domain have been previously set up.

-Figure 8.5: Sequence diagram for entering a domain and using a right in that domain
+<Figures figure="8-5">Sequence diagram for entering a domain and using a right in that domain</Figures>

 ### IMPLEMENTATION